-And at a time like this, anyone with the cunning of a social climber or talent for getting on in the world would surely have gone straight to Principal Makiyama or some influential person in the Hokkaido local government and asked for a transfer to another school (a normal school in the interior), skillfully managing on the face of things to win sympathy, while at the same time actually plotting to secure himself a better post (a not uncommon tactic).
+And at a time like this, anyone with the cunning of a social climber or talent for getting on in the world would surely have gone straight to Principal Makiyama or some influential person in the Hokkaido local government and asked for a transfer to another school (such as a normal school on the mainland), skillfully managing on the face of things to win sympathy, while at the same time actually working to secure himself a better post (a not uncommon tactic).

-The fact that the young teacher declined to do this, instead taking on himself all the responsibility that should have been borne by the school, being the only person to tender his resignation, becoming a "poor ronin" or "retainer without a lord" and traveling to Tokyo with no idea of how he was going to make a living, is just the kind of behavior we would expect from Makiguchi.
-It is also precisely how he was able to complete what will remain one of his most famous works - Jinsei Chirigaku (The Geography of Human Life), at the age of only thirty-two, and take his first steps toward becoming the pre-eminent educational thinker of later years.
-As a rational, natural "member of the opposition" with a strong sense of justice, it was really the only path open to him.
+The fact that the young teacher declined to do this, instead taking on himself all the responsibility that should have been borne by the school and being the only person to tender his resignation, becoming a "masterless samurai" and traveling to Tokyo with no idea of how he was going to make a living, is just the kind of behavior we would expect from Makiguchi.
+It is also precisely how he was able to complete, at the young age of 32, what is surely one of his most enduring works, Jinsei chirigaku [The Geography of Human Life] (1903, Toyamabo), and take his first steps toward becoming the pre-eminent educational thinker of later years.
+As a rationalist, a natural outsider with a strong sense of justice, it was really the only path open to him.